Meeting Your Insurance Needs

 Liability protection covers individuals injured on your property, your damage to someone else's property and medical payments for the injured.
 A renters' policy covers the replacement cost of the contents of your home as well as liability protection.

 If you try to save money by lowering premium costs, beware of under-insuring.
 Check your policy to see that it will rebuild your house and replace your possessions at today's prices.
-For example, if your 10-year-old couch is stolen and your insurance only pays what the couch is now worth, you will have trouble replacing it at current prices.
+For example, if your 5-year-old computer is stolen and your insurance only pays what the computer is now worth, you will not be able to replace it at current prices.

 Estimate your needs, shop around, talk with several agents, and select coverage that will fit your budget.
 Don't over-insure.
 Insurance needs should be reviewed periodically, particularly when income changes.
 With all types of insurance, make sure the insurance company has a very high financial rating with the insurance rating services.
-Check with your insurance agent or local library for the ratings.
+Check with your insurance agent, at your local library, or online for the ratings.
+The Minnesota Department of Commerce website includes many consumer information resources on insurance topics.
 Friends and relatives can share experiences of companies' payments on claims.